aucontraire/holberton-system_engineering-devops/0x00-shell_basics/README.md

 * 9-firstdirdeletion: delete the directory holberton that is in the /tmp directory
 * 10-back: changes the working directory to the previous one
 * 11-lists: list in long format all files in three directories
+* 12-file_type:	prints the type of the file named iamafile